storesafe/cordova-plugin-sqlite-evplus-ext-common-free/SQLitePlugin.coffee.md

           #args.dblocation = dblocation || dblocations[0]
           #args.dblocation = dblocation || dblocations[2]

-        if !first.iosDatabaseLocation and !first.location and first.location isnt 0
-          throw newSQLError 'Database location or iosDatabaseLocation value is now mandatory in deleteDatabase call'

         if !!first.location and !!first.iosDatabaseLocation
           throw newSQLError 'AMBIGUOUS: both location or iosDatabaseLocation values are present in deleteDatabase call'